ChyuuMC/chyuumc.github.io/_posts/2024-08-28-prague-airport-to-hradec.markdown

 Once you get on the train, a train conductor will go around the train and ask for your tickets.
 That’s when you’ll present your QR code and/or a valic ISIC if you purchased a student price.

 #### Hradec Kralove Main Train Station to Palachova Student Dormitory

 Once you arrived to Hradec Kralove Main Train staion, you’ll find that you’ve reached your destination city.
-To get to your dorm, you can either get a taxi, sometimes they can rip you off if you don’t know Czech, or better yet, take a bus.
+To get to your dorm, you can get a **taxi** but sometimes they can rip you off if you don’t know Czech.
+Look for yellow painted taxis with 100 czk written all over it.
+Be reminded that those only take cash.
+You can also order a taxi in Hradec with Grab.

+Another option is to take a **bus**.
+It takes about 20 minutes to get to Palachova.
+You can also check your bus schedules on **iDOS** app.

-Bus tickets can be purchased at the bus driver, sometimes cash only, in Czech crowns, of course, or in an app **HopOn-DPMHK**.
-I recommend getting tickets from the bus driver or purchase at the kiosks next to the bus doors.
+I recommend getting bus tickets from the bus driver or purchase at the tiny kiosks next to the bus doors.
 The ticket is linked to your payment card.
 When the ticket checks come, present your payment card.
+It will automatically purchase a 60 minutes ticket.
 More info [here](https://www.dpmhk.cz/en/5/Fare/).

 Go to bus platform **D** and hop on to bus **24** or troll **4**.
 Get down at Palachova stop and walk to Palachova reception,